Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-How to Make a Resume for Your First Job
+How to Write a Resume for Your First Job

-Here’s an example one resume sample for someone who is a new job seeker:
+Here’s an example of one resume sample for a first-time job seeker:

 Name: John Doe

-Contact Information: Contact number and email address.
-LinkedIn profile
+Contact Information: Contact number, email address, LinkedIn profile

 Education:

-- A Bachelor’s Degree in Management XYZ University, Graduated May 2021
+- Bachelor of Science in Marketing XYZ University, Graduated May 2021.

-- Coursework that is relevant: Market Research, Data Analysis, Consumer Behavior
+- Relevant coursework: Market Research, Data Analysis, Consumer Behavior

 Experience: